UltraEngine/Documentation/CPP/OpenFile.md

 # OpenFile #
 This function opens a file and returns a stream for read and write operations.
+If no file exists at the specified path, a new empty file will be created.

 ## Syntax ##
 - shared_ptr<[Stream](CPP_Stream.md)\> **OpenFile**(const [WString](WString.md)& path)